tjvantoll/articles/devday-final/article.md

 I mean, I didn’t even get to talk about an Angular deep dive from Jeff Whelpley and Rob Laverty, or a TypeScript and ES6 deep dive from Daniel Zen, or hearing first-hand hybrid and native experiences from Nic Raboy.

-Not to mention the Progress DevRel team, as Jen Looper, Sebastian Witalec, Rob Lauer, and I will also be at Developer Day in full force 😄
+The entire NativeScript DevRel team will be speaking as well, so you’ll also get to hear from Jen Looper, Sebastian Witalec, Rob Lauer, and yours truly 😄

 ## Join us!